dshieble/dshieble.github.io/_posts/2022-07-04-resilient-machine-learning.md

 </script>

 A boxer who only learns to punch a bag will fail in the ring, and a ML model that only learns with clean data will fail in production.
-We need to show our model what it feels like to get punched in the face if we want it to perform well when data distributions drift in production.
+We need to show our model what it feels like to get punched in the face if we want it to perform well when data distributions drift.

 ![Boxing is dangerous](/img/boxer_painting.png)